- Dalton Auditorium

 Home to the Department of Biology, Chemistry and Physics, the 36,000-square-foot facility houses the latest laboratory instruments and computing equipment.
 Phifer also boasts a collection of museum quality artwork by Southern female artists.

-Jutting off the back of the Phifer is a greenhouse that provides a year-round lab for botanists on campus.
+Phifer houses a greenhouse which provides a year-round lab for botanists on campus.

 Greeting all who enter Phifer’s front doors is a bronze sculpture of Maria Mitchell, arguably the most famous American scientist of the 19th century, by renowned sculptor Elliot Offner.